terhechte/appventure/guides/catalyst/firststeps/scene_delegate.md

 ---

-# How do I create a scene delegate firststeps/scene_delegate.md

 Many of the macOS specific UIKit extensions require you to use a scene delegate.
 If your project was created before iOS 13 and you also don't intend to use multiple windows, you can follow these steps to add a scene delegate to your project and keep the app limited to one window: